CudiaGT/maximal-cardinality-matching-solver/README.md

 Keywords -- Maximal Cardinality Matching, Israeli-Itai, Greedy Random Matching, Fallback, Augmenting Path, RDD, GraphX, Scala, Apache Spark, Parallel Computing

-## Introduction
+## I. Introduction
-The Israeli-Itai algorithm is an effective and scalable algorithm in forming a valid matched set in large-scale data, as it is fundamentally parallelizable.
+The Israeli-Itai algorithm is an effective and scalable algorithm in forming a valid matched set in large-scale data, as it utilizes parallel message exchange among vertices.
+However, when implemented, there exists a discrepancy between the theoretical and empirical time-complexity due to how the algorithm determines which of the proposals will be accepted (generating random bits and breaking symmetry).
+To investigate this problem further, the Israeli-Itai algorithm was implemented to produce output files after each iteration, showing how many edges were added to the matched set in the given iteration.

+## II.
+Hybrid Algorithm Utilizing Fallback to Greedy Random Matching

 ## Results
 ### Solution Files